Western Development Museum: Yorkton – Story of People

 The Yorkton branch of the museum is focused on the immigrant experience.
 It includes scenes illustrating the cultural roots of many of the groups who settled in western Canada, such as Ukrainians, English, Swedes, Germans, Doukhobors and Icelanders.
 Its coordinates are 51.2177°N 102.4841°W.

+The Yorkton WDM hosts a number of permanent exhibits.
+One exhibit showcases 100 years of the province's history, featuring a timeline from 1905-2005 as well as displays from the mid-19th century Saskatchewan prior to becoming a province.
+This exhibit also includes presentations in the Saskatchewan Theatre and a log home that was originally built near Theodore, Saskatchewan before being lifted and transported to the WDM in 2002.

+Other exhibits include showcase rooms, a railway station mural, a Yorkton local history exhibit, a "Time Square" area designed for children, and a collection showcasing toys from the early 20th century "In a Prairie Attic: Bladon Family Toys".